Your favorite electric kettle breaks: no matter how many times you flip the switch, it won’t boil.

 How do you sort through them?

-Which is why -- whether you're selling in a competitive subject area , or you're the only game in town -- customer reviews are critical for selling digital products like memberships and online courses.
+Whether you're selling in a competitive subject area, or you're the only game in town -- customer reviews are critical for selling digital products and online courses.

 And the more reviews you have, the better.